gotling/snapcast-startup/README.md

 Snapcast startup
 ================
-Scripts for running Snapcast server and client on system start.
+Scripts for running [Snapcast](https://github.com/badaix/snapcast) multi-room audio server and client on system start.
 Specific instructions for [Volumio2](https://volumio.org) which is running Debian.

 Prepend all commands with `sudo` or run as root.